mui/material-ui/docs/src/pages/customization/themes/themes.md

 {{"demo": "pages/customization/themes/FontSizeTheme.js"}}

+### Responsive fonts

+To define different font sizes for different devices of varying screen widths (with larger font sizes for larger screens), we can use [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries) to wrap the `font-size` property.

+You can see this in action in the example below. adjust your browser's window size, and notice how the font size changes as the width crosses the `sm` and `lg` [breakpoints](/layout/breakpoints).

+{{"demo": "pages/customization/themes/ResponsiveFonts.js"}}

+To automate this setup, you can use the `responsiveTypography` helper in `@material-ui/core/styles` to make Typography font sizes in the theme responsive.

 ## Spacing

 We encourage you to use the `theme.spacing()` helper to create consistent spacing between the elements of your UI.